-If you’ve ever really paid attention to what a bottle of laundry detergent or window cleaner costs, you know that overall consumers are spending big money for cleaning products these days.
+If you’ve ever really paid attention to what a bottle of laundry detergent or window cleaner costs, then you know that overall consumers are spending big money for cleaning products these days.

 Greening your cleaning habits is an awesome step, but what if you could make your own cleaning products for pennies, rather than purchasing over-the-top priced cleaning items?
-As if saving money isn’t enough to make you stand up and take notice, how about this:

 Making your own cleaning products from natural products you may already have around your home is uber environmentally friendly!